 In effect, the sugar levels in the blood are high, which tells the pancreas to release its insulin which acts as the gatekeeper to your cells to let the sugar in.
 Since the gatekeeper is no longer taken seriously and the cells are resistant, they do not allow this sugar in.
 This does not mean that your cells are no longer hungry for sugar though!
 This creates an interesting and paradoxical problem…

-The INSIDE of your cells are now in a state of hypoglycemia (low blood sugar), but the OUTSIDE of your cells are be in a state of hyperglycemia (high blood sugar).
-It is very interesting to see how you can be both sugar deficient, AND sugar excessive at the same time all because the gate keeper (insulin) is no longer taken seriously.
+The INSIDE of your cells are now in a state of hypoglycemia (low blood sugar), but the OUTSIDE of your cells would be in a state of hyperglycemia (high blood sugar).
+It is very interesting to see how you can be both sugar deficient, AND sugar excessive at the same time, all because the gatekeeper (insulin) is no longer taken seriously.

 How do I know if I have insulin resistance?

 High blood pressure

 Dark pigment in different folds of the body

 There are actually many causes of having high insulin.
 As we talked about earlier, insulin is the body's response to high blood sugar.
 It may be fairly obvious then that diets high in sugar and regular snacking of foods high in sugar will cause insulin levels to rise.
 These foods can be something less obvious like bread, or more obvious like a candy bar or soda.
 When this sugar is eaten and released into the blood, the body responds with insulin.

 What many people don’t understand however is that sugar is not the only thing that triggers insulin release.
 Protein and hormones like estrogen can also have a stimulating effect on insulin in the body.